kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 will notice an error for an "Invalid ssh key entry".
 This error will not keep you from logging into the VM.
 See GCP Console/Compute Engine/VM Instances/cloud-shell/three dots on the right/View logs

+* When running gcloud compute instances create cloud-shell with --image=ubuntu-1804-bionic-v20230510 you will received notice the image is outdated.
+It will give you a recommended image.
+Use that one instead.

 ### References

 Connect to Linux VMs